Monet & Rodin Special Private Tour

-Monet & Rodin are not only two of the most important artists in Modern Art, but also two great friends& rivals who respected and loved to challenge one another.
-This unique private tour of Orangerie & Rodin Museums will take you through an artistic journey like no other, exploring the very place where art was changed for generations and understanding how Paris became the cultural center of the world.
+Monet & Rodin are not only two of the most important artists in Modern Art, but also two great friends & rivals who respected and loved to challenge one another.
+This unique private tour of Orsay & Rodin Museums will take you through an artistic journey like no other, exploring the very place where art was changed for generations and understanding how Paris became the cultural center of the world.

-Skip the long lines at the Orangerie & Rodin Museums.
+- Skip the long lines at the Orsay & Rodin Museums.

-Gaze at the stunning Water Lilies panels by Monet.
+- Gaze at the stunning Water Lilies & Poppy flowers by Monet.

 - Explore the artistic Paris of La Belle Epoque thanks to your private guide.

 - Unveil the secrets of The Thinker, The Kiss & the Gates of Hell by Rodin.

 - Enjoy & feel free to ask all questions to your private local guide.

 - English-speaking licensed guide, dedicated to you and your party only!

 - 4-hour private tour dedicated to Monet & Rodin works.